-- In lieu of a picture I.D., the Court will accept a certified copy of the applicant's birth certificate and a social security card or verification of the social security number (i.e. driver's license, print out from the Social Security Administration).
+- The Court requires a certified copy of the birth certificate for the minor.
+A Social Security card, or verification of the social security number from the Social Security Administration, will be accepted.

 - All social security numbers are for identification purposes only and are held in confidence.